Tim Anderson Player Props: White Sox vs. Astros

-The Chicago White Sox and Tim Anderson, who went 2-for-4 last time out, battle Jose Urquidy and the Houston Astros at Minute Maid Park, Saturday at 2:10 PM ET.
+Tim Anderson -- 2-for-5 in his last game -- will be in action for the Chicago White Sox versus the Houston Astros, with Luis Garcia on the mound, on April 2 at 2:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Astros.
+In his last game, he racked up two hits (going 2-for-5) against the Astros.

 Tim Anderson Game Info & Props vs. the Astros